Allergic Contact Dermatitis and Skin Allergy Patch Testing

 Allergic contact dermatitis is responsible for approximately half of all contact dermatitis cases.
 When patients with this condition are exposed to certain substances or materials, their immune systems respond in such a way that results in a red, itchy, and uncomfortable rash.
 Patients with persistent, unresolved contact dermatitis can suffer for years with a diminished quality of life as a result of their skin inflammation, and get saddled with ongoing medical treatment costs.
-However, the condition can be effectively treated once an accurate diagnosis is obtained, and the irritant is identified.
+However, the condition can be effectively treated for good once an accurate diagnosis is obtained, and the irritant is identified.

 Patch testing is the gold standard for evaluating allergic contact dermatitis, and what we offer here for our patients at California Dermatology Care.
-Dr. William Ting is a recognized local thought leader in skin allergy patch testing.
-He is a member of the American Contact Dermatitis Society.
-He utilizes North American Contact Dermatitis Group’s (NACDG) comprehensive Extended Patch Test Series, which can test for 80 of the most common allergens, including nickel, parabens, and fragrance mix.
-Additional allergens (such as suspected skin care products) may be tested upon request.
+Dr. William Ting is a recognized local thought leader in skin allergy patch testing, as well as a member of the American Contact Dermatitis Society.
+He utilizes the North American Contact Dermatitis Group’s (NACDG) comprehensive Extended Patch Test Series, which can test for 80 of the most common allergens, including nickel, parabens, and fragrance mix.
+Additional allergens (such as suspected skin care products) may also be tested upon request.

-Patch test is different from skin prick allergy tests performed by allergists.
-Skin prick allergy tests are helpful for allergic rhinitis or asthma as they will help elucidate type I immediate-type hypersensitivity.
-However, skin prick allergy tests are rarely helpful for skin sensitivities as type IV delayed-type hypersensitivity is typically involved.
-Patch test is designed specifically to isolate potential delayed-type hypersensitivity from contact triggers which is most relevant for allergic contact dermatitis.
+Patch testing is different from skin prick allergy tests performed by allergists.
+Skin prick allergy testing is helpful for conditions such as allergic rhinitis or asthma as they will help elucidate type I immediate-type hypersensitivity.
+However, skin prick allergy tests are rarely helpful for skin sensitivities, as type IV delayed-type hypersensitivity is typically involved.
+Patch testing is designed specifically to isolate potential delayed-type hypersensitivity from contact triggers, which is most relevant for allergic contact dermatitis.

-Food allergy is typically not relevant for skin rash and thus food allergy testing is often not necessary for skin eruptions, particularly for adults 18 years and older.
-For special circumstances and upon request, Dr. Ting may order bloodwork for food allergen panels via Quest Diagnostic Laboratories.
+Food allergies are typically not a cause behind skin rashes, and thus food allergy testing is often not necessary for skin eruptions, particularly for adults 18 years and older.
+However, for special circumstances and upon request, Dr. Ting may order bloodwork for food allergen panels via Quest Diagnostic Laboratories.